-Reviewers have compared Jonathan Bayliss's groundbreaking fiction — the tetralogy GLOUCESTERMAN — to the works of Sterne, Melville, Joyce, Broch, and Musil.
+Reviewers compare Jonathan Bayliss's fiction to the works of Laurence Sterne, Herman Melville, James Joyce, Hermann Broch, and Robert Musil.

 "Prologos is among the most significant experiments in narrative form in the last fifty years of American fiction."

 "The English novel has been restored in this fucking book by Bayliss."

 —Charles Olson, commenting on an early version of Prologos

 "Gloucesterbook is a genuine achievement, a literary work of true originality.
 The real hero here is Place."